BhavyaGajjarapu/Audio-Intelligence-System-for-Search-and-Retrieval/README.md

 project_root/

+├── app.py # Flask app entry point

+├── templates/

+│ └── index.html # UI for upload & search

+├── static/ # CSS, JS, icons (if any)

-├── uploaded_audios/ # Raw uploaded audio files
+├── uploaded_audios/ # Raw audio uploads

-├── processed_audios/ # Normalized and converted .wav files
+├── processed_audios/ # Normalized .wav files

-├── transcripts/ # Transcribed text in JSON format
+├── transcripts/ # Transcribed text

-├── metadata/ # Metadata including tags, duration, etc.
+├── metadata/ # Audio metadata (tags, duration, etc.)

-├── app.py # Main pipeline execution script

-├── requirements.txt # Python dependencies

-└── README.md # Project description and usage

 ## Install dependencies:

-pip install -r requirements.txt
+- pip install -r requirements.txt

-## 🧪 How to Use

-Place your audio files in uploaded_audios/.

 ## Run the pipeline:

-python app.py
+- python app.py

+Then open http://127.0.0.1:5000 in your browser.

+## 💡 How It Works

+- Upload your audio file via the UI.

+- Audio is converted to .wav using pydub.

+- Speech is transcribed using Whisper.

+- Audio is tagged using the PANNs Cnn14 model.

+- Metadata is saved and used for future searches.

 ## Outputs: